guillermo-navas-palencia/optbinning/README.rst

 | **TOTAL**                  | **2.438 s**    | **0.229794**   | **1.839 s**    | **0.229126**   |
 +----------------------------+----------------+----------------+----------------+----------------+

-We observe that CPU time is reduced by 25% losing less than 1% in IV.
+Observe that CPU time is reduced by 25% losing less than 1% in IV.
 The differences in CPU time are more noticeable as the number of bins increases, see http://gnpalencia.org/optbinning/tutorials/tutorial_binary_large_scale.html.